walubeisack/FinalProject/README.md

 GROUP BY total_pixels;
 ```

-I encountered an error because my original raster file had multiple  rows with the same values
+I encountered an error because my original raster file had multiple  rows with the same values, and there was no way of seeing the contents of the table after creation.

 ![image](https://github.com/walubeisack/FinalProject/assets/165956747/5b4773f2-e4ea-454a-bf01-3da6185fd639)

-****
+***
-### switched focus onto the amount of cropland in restricted areas
+### Switched focus onto the amount of cropland in restricted areas

 Step 1.
 Created a table containing landcover in the restricted areas